olizilla/digital-public-infra-map/src/pages/global-state-of-dpi.md

 This report builds on that effort to do four things:

-First, it asserts a growing consensus around the definition of DPI centered around 3 societal functions and 6 common attributes.
+First, it asserts a **growing consensus around the definition of DPI** centered around **3 societal functions and 6 common attributes.**

-Second, it provides a current snapshot of the prevalence of DPI.
+Second, it provides a **current snapshot of the prevalence of DPI**.
 Looking at DPI’s three components—digital ID, digital payments, and data exchange systems—the IIPP’s DPI Map establishes the first global snapshot of DPI systems across 210 countries.
-As of 2025, at least 64 countries have DPI-like digital ID systems, 97 countries have DPI-like digital payment systems, and 103 countries have DPI-like data exchange systems.
+As of 2025, at least **64 countries have DPI-like digital ID systems, 97 countries have DPI-like digital payment systems, and 103 countries have DPI-like data exchange systems.**

-Third, it analyses what these patterns reveal about DPI’s evolution.
-Our findings reveal significant unevenness across global regions, with identifiable maturity clusters and income- level patterns shaping implementation.
-Interoperability and adoption often progress together, suggesting an interdependence between system design and real-world uptake.
+Third, it analyses what these patterns reveal about **DPI’s evolution**.
+Our findings reveal significant **unevenness across global regions**, with **identifiable maturity clusters and income- level patterns shaping implementation**. **Interoperability and adoption** often progress together, suggesting an interdependence between system design and real-world uptake.

-Finally, we share reflections on the state of measurement of DPI, and suggest areas for further research.
+Finally, we share reflections on the **state of measurement of DPI**, and suggest areas for further research.
 As many existing measurement approaches rely on proxies for understanding DPI attributes, such as technical specifications and the presence of legal frameworks, they often paint a narrow picture of how